Battle off Samar: The Run to the East (06:45 to 07:15)

 An advantage the American destroyers had was the radar-controlled Mark 37 Gun Fire Control System, which provided coordinated automatic firing of their 5 in guns as long as the gun director was pointing at the target.
 A dual-purpose system, the Mark 37's gunfire radar and antiaircraft capabilities allowed the destroyers' guns to remain on target despite poor visibility and their own radical evasive maneuvering.
 The Japanese reliance on optical range finders aided by color-coded dye loads in each shell and mechanical calculators made it difficult for them to identify their targets through the rain and smoke and limited their ability to maneuver while firing.
-The different colored splashes the Japanese shells made as they hit the water by the American ships after a near miss prompted one American sailor to quip "They're shooting at us in Technicolor!"
+The different colored splashes the Japanese shells made as they hit the water by the American ships after a near miss prompted one White Plains sailor to quip "They're shooting at us in Technicolor!"

 The four John C. Butler-class destroyer escorts were smaller and slower because they had been designed to protect slow freighter convoys against submarines.
-They were armed with two 5 in guns without automatic fire control, and three torpedoes, though their crews rarely trained for torpedo attacks.
-Since the torpedoes only had a range of about 5.5 nmi, they were best used at night: during daylight, an attack on heavy warships would have to pass through a gauntlet of shellfire that could reach out to 25 nmi.
-In this battle they would be launched against a fleet led by the largest battleship in history, though it was the ships' ability to generate dense, heavy smoke from their funnels and chemical smoke generators which would most influence the course of the battle.
+They were armed with two 5 in guns without automatic fire control, and three torpedoes, although their crews rarely trained for torpedo attacks.
+Since the torpedoes had a range of only about 5.5 nmi, they were best used at night: during daylight, an attack on heavy warships would have to pass through a gauntlet of shellfire that could reach out to 25 nmi.
+In this battle they would be launched against a fleet led by the largest battleship in history, although it was the ships' ability to generate dense, heavy smoke from their funnels and chemical smoke generators which would most influence the course of the battle.